ajaydeepsingh/nbcli/README.md

   * This creates a link in /usr/local/bin that points to the script in the local copy of the git repo.
   * Assuming that /usr/local/bin is in your path you can type nbcli in the CLI and it should give you the help screen.

-2018-01-18/DN: I _think_ the above is correct but it's been a long time  since I did most of these things.

 ## Usage?

 In iTerm/Terminal enter `nbcli` to get the usage output.
 Or you could keep reading.